agentwolf27/CarbonWise/AI_INTEGRATION_SETUP.md

 ---

 **🎯 Ready to implement?
-Start with the OpenAI integration first - it provides the biggest accuracy boost with minimal setup!**
+Start with the DeepSeek integration first - it provides the biggest accuracy boost with minimal setup!**